Best Practice for Patching Individual Packages in PCM

 platform-mpi-7.1-1-x86_64, platform-rtm-2.0.1-1-x86_64

-sles-10.3-x86_64, and it has an ID of 1000.
+The name of the repository is sles-10.3-x86_64, and it has an ID of 1000.
 The repository is located under /depot/repos/1000/ directory, and it was created during PCM installation.

 2. Create a snapshot of your production repository with kusu-repoman command.
 This will create a new repository with ID 1001 under /depot/repos/1001/ directory.